Meeds122/console-chess/README.md

 Command line chess games.

-In it's current guise, it is basically a digital chessboard.
+In it's current guise, it is a digital chessboard.
 Nothing more.

 **NOT YET COMPLETE**